 So how was your Christmas?
 Here at Master Quill we are getting ready for the end of the year.
 Christmas is hardly over and in a few days’ time we’re seeing off 2014 and welcoming 2015.
 But we’re not there yet.
-Lets first have a look at a very nice Longrow.
+Lets have a look first at a very nice Longrow.
 Two firsts on these pages.
 After two and a half years of writing still hardly any ground covered!
 Here is the first Longrow, or “Distillery #114” and the first review of a bottling that was released by The Scotch Malt Whisky Society (SMWS).

 Color: Full gold.

 Nose: Nice fatty, sweet and truly perfect dirty peat, with malt shining through (if you let it breathe for a while).
 Oranges and animalesk.
 A breath of fresh air.
 Sherry, toffee and lots of clay.
 Does it smell meaty or is the title forcing me to smell it?
 Smoked sausages?
 I don’t know.
 I smell a lot of clay.
 Just died down bonfire, right before it gets cold.
 The sweet spiciness might as well be curry, hot (temperature) and mild (in spices, ginger foremost).
 Very high quality.
 Coastal with smoke, Sherry and clay.
 No wood.
 Wonderful!